-Among other things, she'll stop at nothing to get you out of bed.
-Whether it be late at night or early in the morning, she might use one or more of these ten funny ways to disturb your slumber.
+Among other things, they'll stop at nothing to get you out of bed.
+Whether it be late at night or early in the morning, they might use one or more of these ten funny ways to disturb your slumber.

 1. Scratching and Pulling at the Comforter

-Your cat loves a cuddly, cozy bed adorned with soft sheets, plush blankets, and fluffy pillows... until she's ready to get up, that is.
-At this point she'll grab that duvet cover and pull it straight off the bed, sharpening her claws on the sheets while she's at it.
-Most of the time your cat does this in order to have the bed all to herself or get you going to get her breakfast.
+Your cat loves a cuddly, cosy bed adorned with soft sheets, plush blankets, and fluffy pillows... until they’re ready to get up, that is.
+At this point they'll grab that duvet cover and pull it straight off the bed, sharpening their claws on the sheets while they're at it.
+Most of the time your cat does this in order to have the bed all to themselves or get you going to get them breakfast.

 2. Meowing Loudly

-This is one of the oldest tricks in the book, guaranteed to get you out of bed (and she knows it).
-Cats have distinct meows that vary in meaning, and even the smallest kitten harnesses the power to wake up her human for food, entertainment, or your warm space on the mattress.
+This is one of the oldest tricks in the book, guaranteed to get you out of bed (and they know it).
+Cats have distinct meows that vary in meaning, and even the smallest kitten harnesses the power to wake up their human for food, entertainment or your warm space on the mattress.
 Cute it may be when you're awake, but this is a battle you can't win if you're trying to sleep.